 Is a tummy tuck painful?

 Like after any surgery, tummy tuck recovery involves some mild discomfort.
 However, our surgeons utilize the latest pain reduction techniques to make sure patients are as comfortable as possible.
 We use Exparel® during tummy tuck procedures that involve the repair of the abdominal muscles.
 This opioid-free drug is administered during the operation, and it significantly reduces pain during the first few days after surgery.

 Recovery from tummy tuck surgery typically lasts for 3 to 4 weeks.
 After 3 to 5 days, your drains will be removed during your post-op appointment.
 After 7 to 10 days, you can comfortably return to work and perform light activities.
 Most patients return to their normal activity levels after 3 weeks.
 Throughout this period, gentle movement (such as walking) can help improve the healing process.

 The amount of time tummy tuck drains are needed after surgery can vary for each patient.
-Generally, they need to stay in between a few days and a couple of weeks, and they will usually be removed within your first few post-op visits with your surgeon.
-They help prevent fluid from building up in the space that was operated on during the procedure.
+Generally, they remain in place for at least a few days to as much as a couple of weeks.
+Typically, your surgeon removes them during one of your first few post-operative appointments.
+Surgical drains help prevent fluid from building up in the space created between the skin and muscle created during the procedure.
 Once the drains are no longer collecting a significant amount of fluid, they can be removed at your surgeon’s office.